MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ComplianceSearchAction.md

 The Format parameter specifies the format of the search results when you use the Export switch.
 Valid values are:

 - FxStream: Export to PST files.
-This is the only option that's available when you export search results from the Microsoft 365 compliance center.
+This is the only option that's available when you export search results from the Microsoft Purview portal.
 - Mime: Export to .eml message files.
 This the default value when you use cmdlets to export the search results.
 - Msg: Export to .msg message files.